Salama da sugo

 Salama da sugo, also known as salamina da sugo, is a particular salami made of pork typical of the province of Ferrara consumed after cooking.
-It is recognized with the IGP and DOP designations of origin.
+It is recognized with the PGI and PDO designations of origin.

 History

-Cristoforo di Messisbugo, steward of Duke Alfonso I d'Este, in his work published posthumously in 1549 Banchetti composizioni di vivande e apparecchio generale indicates the general lines which can be the first citation of this preparation when he describes the way of making "mortadelle di carne" by using wine in the mixture of the sausage.
+Cristoforo di Messisbugo, steward of Duke Alfonso I d'Este, in his work published posthumously in 1549 Banchetti, composizioni di vivande e apparecchio generale indicates the general lines which can be the first citation of this preparation when he describes the way of making mortadelle di carne by using wine in the mixture of the sausage.

-Preparation

-It is prepared by mincing various parts of the pig such as the neck, jowl, lean meat coming from the trimming of the thigh, destined for the production of ham and shoulder, a small percentage of tongue and liver is added, to which, in the contemporary recipe, salt, pepper and nutmeg are added.
-Homemade preparations of the product sometimes include, although rarely, the addition of other spices such as cloves and cinnamon, as a reference to the first known recipe of salamina, the one dating back to the eighteenth century by Don Domenico Chendi, parish priest of Tresigallo.

-The curing of the mixture ends with the addition of a generous amount of robust, non-sweetened, unpasteurized red wine without added sulfites which, in addition to aromatizing the sausage, also characterizes the seasoning process, directing the formation of the typical flavor of salama da sugo.
-The mixture thus obtained is stuffed into the bladder of the pig itself, in a characteristic round shape.
-The type of binding allows for the formation of eight or sixteen slices depending on the size; after a few days of initial drying, the seasoning continues for about a year in suitable environments with a cellar climate.